mehr-it/lara-sqs-ext/README.md

 [![Build Status](https://travis-ci.org/mehr-it/lara-sqs-ext.svg?branch=master)](https://travis-ci.org/mehr-it/lara-sqs-ext)

 This package offers extended queue functionality for Amazon SQS queues in Laravel.
-Out of the box it adds support for long polling and automatically sets the visibility timeout to job's timeout.
+Out of the box it adds support for long polling, automatically sets the visibility timeout to job's timeout and allows longer delays (SQS maximum is 15min).
 Of course you may set the visibility timeout manually at any time.

 It also adds support for listen locks, to only poll a queue with a single worker and save unnecessary costs.